SEACrowd/seacrowd.github.io/_posts/2024-11-09-seavl-launch.md

 # 🚨 SEA-VL: Call for Contributors

-Following the success of our [SEACrowd project](https://seacrowd.github.io/seacrowd-emnlp-2024/), we’re excited to announce SEA-VL, a new open-source initiative to create high-quality vision-language datasets specifically for Southeast Asian (SEA) languages!
+Following the success of our [SEACrowd project](https://seacrowd.github.io/seacrowd-emnlp-2024/), we’re excited to announce [**SEA-VL**](https://seacrowd.github.io/seavl-launch/), a new open-source initiative to create high-quality vision-language datasets specifically for Southeast Asian (SEA) languages!
 We’re calling on contributors to help us build a SEA-specific vision-language model.

 SEA-VL is a big initiative, so we have decided to split it into two phases.
 In **Phase 1** of SEA-VL, we’re looking for self-taken, culturally-relevant images with descriptions about the shared image.
 This will be cleaned and compiled into a comprehensive open-access SEA-relevant image dataset.
 This dataset will serve as the foundation for Phase 2, where we’ll develop instruction-tuning VL datasets and build a SEA-specific vision language model (VLM) using the constructed dataset.